jcw024/lichess_database_ETL/README.md

 ![Alt test](./analytics/plots/blitz_elo_over_time/rating_percentiles_2000-2199.png?raw=true)
 ![Alt test](./analytics/plots/blitz_elo_over_time/rating_percentiles_2200-2399.png?raw=true)

 The data looks consistent with previous analysis, but I think it better illustrates how only a small percentage of players actually do improve.
-It looks like only about the top 10% of players achieve meaningful improvement (\> 100 rating gain) over time, with only about 1% of players breaking past more than 200 elo in a few years.
+It looks like only about the top 10% of players achieve meaningful improvement (\> 100 rating gain) over time, with only about 1% of players breaking past more than 200 rating in a few years.
 The majority 90% of players seem to hover around their initial rating despite being active on lichess for several years.

 One side note about the data: at the 50th percentile in each plot, the line seems to be very noisy and short.
 Since the percentile assignments are determined by ending rating - starting rating and the most common rating change is 0, the 50th percentile seems to be capturing the players who have only played a very few number of games and/or have been active only a short amount of time.
 I suspect this results in a high number of players who generate very sparse datapoints for the 50th percentile leading to the noisy 50th percentile line shown in the plots.